American Brazilians: Descendants and culture

 The official flag of the Confederate States of America in 1865, the year New Texas was established in the state of São Paulo.

 The first generation of Confederates remained an island community.
 As is typical, in the third generation, most families had already married native Brazilians or immigrants from other origins.
 Confederate descendants increasingly began to speak the Portuguese language and identify themselves as Brazilians.
-As the region around the municipalities of Santa Bárbara d'Oeste and Americana became a hub for sugarcane production and society became more mobile, the confederates moved to larger cities in search of jobs urban areas.
+As the region around the municipalities of Santa Bárbara d'Oeste and Americana became a hub for sugarcane production and society became more mobile, the confederates moved to larger cities in search of jobs in urban areas.
 Currently, only a few families of descendants still live on land owned by their ancestors.
 The descendants of the confederates are more spread throughout Brazil.
 They maintain their organization's headquarters at the Campo Cemetery, in Santa Bárbara d'Oeste, where there is also a chapel and a memorial.

 Descendants make a connection to their history through the American Descendant Fellowship, a descendant organization dedicated to preserving immigrant culture.
 The descendants of the confederates also hold an annual festival in Santa Bárbara d'Oeste called "Festa Confederada", which is dedicated to funding the Campo Cemetery.
 During the festival, Confederate flags and uniforms are worn, while Southern American food and dances are served and performed.
 The descendants maintain affection for the Confederate flag, although they identify themselves as fully Brazilian.
 Many Confederate descendants traveled to the United States at the invitation of Sons of Confederate Veterans, an organization of American descendants, to visit civil war battlefields, participate in reenactments, or visit the places where their ancestors lived.